DirectoryTree/Metrics/README.md

 ## Installation

-You can install the package via composer:
+You may install the package via composer:

 ```bash
 composer require directorytree/metrics